The Lane, Covent Garden

 Norma, Fitzrovia

 This upscale Sicilian restaurant located in a pretty three-storey townhouse on Charlotte Street delivers old-school Italian hospitality in spades and is guaranteed to put you in a good mood for the evening's entertainment.
-Norma's pre-theatre menu, which is available Monday to Saturday and at lunch, is a lesson in refined classics just like Nonna used to make.
+Norma's pre-theatre menu, which is available Monday to Saturday from 12-5.30pm, is a lesson in refined classics just like Nonna used to make.
 Think focaccia and olives for snacking followed by chickpea panelle, beef ragu rigatoni, or sea bream fillet with garlic aioli.

 Price: £20 for two courses